 Now when you run an algorithm, just use the filename instead of the full path.
 For instance, with the configuration shown above, if you enter graticule.shp as the output path for the algorithm that we have just used, the result will be saved in D:\processing\output\graticule.shp.
 You can still enter a full path in case you want a result to be saved in a different folder.

 Try yourself the Create grid algorithm with different grid sizes, and also with different types of grids.
-We will use the hexagonal one in a later chapter.

 17.6 CRSs.
 Reprojecting